pw398/pw398.github.io/_posts/2025-06-19-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

 {% include top_5_country_pageloads_and_clicks.html %}

 I don't mean to imply that working with the 6.1M-record data (minus those with null country values) is unmanageable.
-And with horizontal scaling, even a much larger number of records could be highly manageable.
-In the following two plots, we'll use the <code>clicks</code> collection (or the <code>clicks</code> table in SQL) to get activity data for users and non-users alike.
-The queries are quite simple, so I'll skip the extensive comments and SQL analogies.
+And with horizontal scaling, even a much larger number of records could be highly manageable, but you'll see that despite using the <code>clicks</code> collection (or the <code>clicks</code> table in SQL) for the following two plots, to get activity data for users and non-users alike, the code runs quite quickly.
+The queries are simple, so I'll skip the extensive comments and SQL analogies.

 In the first chart below, I'll show the total activity for India vs. all other (non-null) countries, broken out by <code>device_type</code>.